nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * All the patients having appointments on that date will be returned.
 * The appointment date refers to date the patient has an appointment with the clinic / hospital. e.g. `get /appton 12-12-2020` will return `John` `Peter` `Mary`

-### Deleting a person : `delete`

-Deletes the specified person from the address book.

-Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:

-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `get /n Betsy` followed by `delete 1` deletes the 1st person in the results of the `get /n` command.

 ### Obtaining total patient count: `count`

 Finds total number of patients.